ankarion/blog/content/postgresql/transform.md

 Well...
 In the end, it became obvious that this is not the best solution because PostgreSQL 9.5+ provides ["create transform"][transform] functionality which is supposed to work better.

 # Intro
 This article is dedicated to [transforms][transform] and designed in order to save you from some possible mistakes.
-I will show what "transform" is and how to use it on some simple artificial examples, at the end of this article there is a "benchmark" section which will compare **jsonb + transform** vs **json + decode_hash** (which was described in "don't do..." part)
+I will show what "transform" is and how to use it on a simple artificial example, at the end of this article there is a "benchmark" section which will compare **jsonb + transform** vs **json + decode_hash** (which was described in "Preface" part)

 # Definition
 [Transforms][transform] are supposed to define the way PostgreSQL object can be represented in certain language.